 I’m lucky though, to have this kind of of crush on Rome.
 I guess it’s because I’m Italian and I’ve always lived the most beautiful part of this city.
 The authentic part of it.
 And I’m on a mission to let you live Rome in the most authentic and most unforgettable way possible too.
 If you’re visiting Rome for 7 days, here is my itinerary.
 You’ll find everything from where to go, where to eat, what to see and where to go for drinks.

 Essential Tips for traveling to Rome

 This is an itinerary to give you a general plan, but don’t plan everything, see where the city takes you!
-Remember to make restaurant reservations though (either the day before or if it’s for the weekend two days before)!
+Remember to make restaurant reservations though (either the day before or if it’s for the weekend two days before.
+Some restaurants even weeks in advance)!
 And there is no need to plan tickets in advance, except for the Borghese Gallery, the Vatican museums and the Colosseum!
 Also, keep in mind that a week in Rome is not enough to visit the city, heck a lifetime isn’t enough!
 But at least you’ll get a general idea of Rome from this itinerary!

 When you’re planning your trip to Rome – and especially if it’s your first time in the Eternal City – I think it’s extremely important to get central accommodation.
 If you have no clue on which area to pick, check out my guide on where to stay in Rome.

 Pack some comfy shoes cuz lots and lots of walking will be involved!
 Rome’s historic center is very large, and best to explore if you divide it into neighbourhoods or walking distance areas.
 There will be no need to get taxis, metros or buses, unless it’s for dinner reservations of course, or if you want to get faster to a certain place.
 But remember that wandering and walking around is part of the Rome experience, starring at stunning buildings and monuments in awe, and simply enjoying the open air museum this city is known for.

 Getting to Rome